 Make sure to watch your back!
 For this ab workout to be effective, your spine shouldn’t curve or bend.

 Lay down on a mat with your arms extended towards the sky and your legs lifted, both knees bent at a 90-degree angle, feet flexed, and toes are pointing upward.
 As you drop your stretched right arm to the top of your head, extend your left knee while keeping the rest of your body locked in the starting position.
 Now do it the other way—with your left arm and your right knee.
 Remember to keep your muscles tense and active.
 Do this alternately for 30 seconds, increasing the length of time or even the number of reps as you improve.

 Whichever ab workout you choose will have you working up a sweat.
-Make sure you have a deodorant that can keep up with your active lifestyle.
-Rexona Women Shower Clean Antiperspirant Deodorant will leave you feeling like you got out of the shower before, during, and after exercise.
+Make sure you have a that can keep up with your active lifestyle, like Rexona Women Shower Clean Antiperspirant Deodorant.
+It's not an unscented antiperspirant, but it will leave you feeling like you got out of the shower before, during, and after exercise.
 It uses MotionSense technology that will help you smell better the more you move.

 When you’re actually ready to hit the shower, reward your tired muscles with Dove Care & Protect.
 This powerful but gentle body wash has Dove's signature 1/4 moisturizing cream as well as Anti-Bac technology, eliminating 99% of germs while keeping your skin nourished.
 Treat your hair with the same kindness.
 Love Beauty and Planet Radical Refresher Shampoo has tea tree oil that cleanses the hair, removing all sorts of exercise-related debris while volumizing it to help your lock look as vibrant and strong as you are.

 So, sit up and pay attention.
 You don’t have to let back problems deter you from accomplishing an ab workout.
 Just follow these low-impact, back-friendly exercises, and you’ll have a stronger core in time.